Former UW star John Ross III optimistic about a breakthrough season for the Cincinnati Bengals

 Ross, limited by a hamstring injury in the preseason, is listed as a starting receiver for the Bengals in their first game under new head coach Zac Taylor, a former Los Angeles Rams offensive assistant.

 “John has been great,” Taylor said Thursday.
 “He didn’t play in any of the preseason games, but he’s fully healthy, he’s been dialed in along the way, he’s always been in the meetings and had been focused when he’s been around.
-So now he’s up to speed and we’re really confident we’ll get the best version of John in Week 1.”
+So now he’s up to speed, and we’re really confident we’ll get the best version of John in Week 1.”

 During his four seasons at UW, Ross battled through a series of knee and shoulder injuries, the big blow a torn ACL in his left knee that cost him the entire 2015 season.
 That injury, he said, changed his outlook on life and football.